krowter/line-today-clone/README.md

 - Styled-components
 - Redux + Thunk

+## Features

+- Lazy load templates only when about to enter viewport
+- Supports swipe left/right on mobile to change tabs

 ## Getting Started

 First, make sure you have git and node installed in your system: